President: Patricia V. Wood

 Tapke worked at Procter and Gamble for over seven years, and after that, she was a research contractor for several pharmaceutical companies.
 She is now retired and stepped down from the board in 2017, but continues to serve as secretary and an officer of the organization, and has the thankless job of writing up the board’s minutes.

 Tapke lives with her husband, Tom, and enjoys kayaking and cycling at their lakeside vacation home.

 Treasurer: Rick Tifone

 Rick Tifone of Gibsonia, Pa., served on the NBIA Disorders Association board from 2011 until 2018.
 His current role is treasurer.
 He also leads the board’s strategic planning process and makes sure the board members stay on track with their commitments to complete tasks outlined in the plan.

-Tifone also reviews the organization’s financial statements, along with board member Sue Laupola, and is known for his diligence in tracking spending and progress on research goals.
+Tifone also reviews the organization’s financial statements and is known for his diligence in tracking spending and progress on research goals.

 Tifone owns two small businesses, ClearCourse Consulting, which does management consulting, and CCC Holdings, which provides lending for real estate investors.

 He has two adult children, Adam and Lauren.
 Adam was diagnosed with PKAN when he was a teenager in 2007.

 Tifone earned an MBA from the University of Pittsburgh's Katz School of Business.
 He enjoys golfing, fishing and gardening.